apache/spark/docs/sql-ref-ansi-compliance.md

 ### Type Conversion

 Spark SQL has three kinds of type conversions: explicit casting, type coercion, and store assignment casting.
-When `spark.sql.ansi.enabled` is set to `true`, explicit casting by `CAST` syntax throws a number-format exception at runtime for illegal cast patterns defined in the standard, e.g. casts from a string to an integer.
+When `spark.sql.ansi.enabled` is set to `true`, explicit casting by `CAST` syntax throws a runtime exception for illegal cast patterns defined in the standard, e.g. casts from a string to an integer.
 On the other hand, `INSERT INTO` syntax throws an analysis exception when the ANSI mode enabled via `spark.sql.storeAssignmentPolicy=ANSI`.

 Currently, the ANSI mode affects explicit casting and assignment casting only.